abhishekiiitbh2903/FASHION-RECOMMENDATION-SYSTEM/README.md

 3. Install the required dependencies using `pip install -r requirements.txt`.
 4. Run `app.py` to generate the required pickle files and start the Flask application.

-## NOTE POINT
+## Mathematics
-1. I have curated mathematics involved in the model building .Kindly feel free to read it for better understanding..
+1. To understand the mathematical concepts underlying the model building process, please refer to the detailed explanation [here](link/to/mathematics_file.md).

 ## Author
 This project is developed by Abhishek Singh.
 For any queries or feedback, feel free to contact me.